top of page

 Black and White Kitten

-The voice's memories of his cat dying in his arms, is based off my own memories.
+The voice's memories of his cat dying in his arms, is based off the author's memories.

 Vaccine